minetest/blog/README.md

-# Minetest Blog
+# Luanti Blog

-Minetest's official blog - see what's new in Minetest!
+Luanti's official blog - see what's new in Luanti!

 License: MIT<br>
 Editor: MisterE